FaithAlone.net

 • Titus 1:5-7 - Bishop and elder used interchangeably

-• Acts 20:17 with Acts 20:28 - Elders are called what is translated "overseers", but is the same Greek word translated bishop everywhere else
+• Acts 20:17 with Acts 20:28 - Elders are called what is translated "overseers", the same Greek word translated "bishop" everywhere else

 • 1 Peter 5:1-2 - Elders are exhorted to "exercise oversight" - this is the verb form of bishop